You’re wearing a clinical-grade sensor. Are you using it?

 The problem with data silos

-Here’s the challenge: each wearable creates its own data silo.
+Here is the catch: each wearable creates its own data silo.
 Your Garmin data lives in Garmin Connect.
 Your Oura data lives in the Oura app.
 Your Apple Health data stays on your iPhone.

-Even if you switch devices, your historical data doesn’t follow you seamlessly.
-And none of these platforms combine wearable data with blood biomarkers, questionnaires, or visual analysis.
+Even if you switch devices, your historical data does not follow you seamlessly.
+And none of these platforms combine wearable data with blood biomarkers, questionnaires, and visual analysis.

-TwinMe solves this by integrating data from all major wearable platforms into a single digital twin.
-Whether you wear a Garmin, Oura, Whoop, or Apple Watch, your data flows into one unified health model.
+TwinMe solves this by integrating data from all major wearable platforms into a single virtual twin.
+Whether you wear a Garmin, Oura, Whoop, or Apple Watch, your data flows into one unified health model where it can finally be cross-referenced with your biology.

 What TwinMe does with your wearable data

-Rather than simply displaying charts, TwinMe uses your wearable data to:
+Rather than just displaying charts, TwinMe uses your wearable signals to:

-- Build health trajectories — Long-term trends in HRV, RHR, sleep quality that reveal your health direction
+- Build health trajectories: long-term trends in HRV, RHR, and sleep quality that reveal your health direction

-- Detect patterns — Identify how sleep quality affects your next-day HRV, or how exercise intensity impacts recovery
+- Detect patterns: identify how sleep quality affects your next-day HRV, or how training intensity impacts recovery

 Your wearable knows more about your health than you think.
-It’s time to listen.
+It’s time to listen, and cross-check with your biology.